How does retirement income from investments work? Where does it come from? How much can you get? And how can it help you relax about retirement?

 Don’t let an advisor tell you that there’s only one perfect strategy.
 But make sure you understand each strategy before choosing one.

 Many people hear the words “market crash” and then run to a product that promises safety, like an annuity.
-Annuities can have their place in retirement planning, but you should fully understand them before purchasing one.
-Annuities are sold because they make some sort of “guarantee” on your money.
+Annuities can have their place in retirement planning, but you should fully understand annuities before purchasing one.
+They are sold because they make some sort of “guarantee” on your money.
 But think of it this way: the insurance company can’t guarantee you income for free.
 They have to make up for that guarantee somehow.

 With stocks, it’s important to understand the risk of volatility and how it can affect your income.
 Let’s address the fears mentioned above.